 How can something so simple be so powerful?
 Great question!

-I’ll answer this from my perspective, but you need to form your own opinion on this after you do it for awhile.
+I’ll answer this from my perspective, but you need to form your own opinion on this after you do it for a while.

 For me, it comes down to these 3 things:

 - There’s something fulfilling and calming about spending time with yourself…no TV…no phone…no distractions.
 I’ve found morning meditation is the best time to spend on just me.

 - I often find that if there is anything that is bothering me or is unresolved, personally or professionally, a solution or idea pops into my head when I’m meditating.
 Is it because we’re more creative when our mind is able to relax?